kiteiru/nsu-diploma-wheat/notebooks/colorchecker_segmentation/README.md

 # Colorchecker Segmentation

+Author of notebook: Igor Busov

-Author of notebook and trained model: Igor Busov
+Author of trained model: N/A

 This notebook lets segmentate colorchecker on images and get binary mask.